Pandemic proof that virtual meetings vital for government boards, testifiers tell Legislature committee

 Under current law, elected or appointed boards aren't required to allow citizens to speak at every meeting, as long as they allow the public to speak at some meetings.

-That has allowed boards to create burdensome roadblocks to allowing citizens to speak to their elected leaders, Nebraska Taxpayers for Freedom President Doug Kagan told the committee, like requiring them to give advance notice of what topic they wished to discuss during a public comment section.
+That has allowed boards to create burdensome roadblocks to allowing citizens to speak to their elected leaders, Nebraska Taxpayers for Freedom President Doug Kagan told the committee, such as requiring them to give advance notice of what topic they wished to discuss during a public comment section.

 Danielle Conrad, executive director of the ACLU of Nebraska, said Albrecht's bill provided clarity and uniformity to all boards across the state, and would serve as a "safety valve" for citizens wishing to respond to late-breaking developments in a community.